slviajero/tinybasic/README.md

 The interpreter also implements the specification of Apple Integer BASIC sold for the Apple 1 and 2 computers (https://github.com/slviajero/tinybasic/wiki/The-original-Apple-1-BASIC-manual).

 These two languages are the core of the BASIC interpreter.
 Additional feature can be added at compile time.
+The feature set is now comparable to many of the standard BASIC dialects of the 80s.

 I/O handling and some of the microcontroller BASIC features are new and are not compatible to the BASIC dialects above.
 They resemble the iostream library of Arduinos.
 Enterprise BASIC had something similar.